adam-zhang-lcps/papers/calculus-q2-proofs.typ

   Let $g(x, y, z) = x^2 + y^2 + z^2$.
 The level surface $g(x, y, z) = 1$ is given by $x^2 +y^2 + z^2 = 1$.
 Solving for $z$ yields $z = plus.minus sqrt(1 - x^2 + y^2)$, which cannot be described as a function, as the range contains multiple outputs per input.

-// TODO Check if this one has a typo as well.
 + If $f$ is a function, then $lim_((x, y, z) -> (2, 5, 3)) f(x, y, z) = f(2, 5, 3)$.